Need fresh thinking? Help is a few keystrokes away.

 However, our recent U.S. Technology Marketing Report revealed that a sales deck is the single-most important piece of sales collateral for marketing to enterprise-level business-to-business tech firms.

 And to stand out, you must challenge the status quo.
-Develop a relevant, customized presentation.
+Develop a relevant, user-friendly, customized presentation.

-Before going into what you can offer, pay homage to what they are already doing.
+Before going into what you can offer, pay homage to what your prospect is already doing.
 Even if some parts of their process are broken, compliment them on what works.
 Once you’ve shown them you respect and understand how things are done, they’ll be more likely to trust your suggestions for improvement.

 Once everyone is comfortable, it’s time to shake things up.
 Educate your prospect with an insight into market trends and how doing nothing to prepare for these inevitable changes puts them at risk.

 The idea is to frame your presentation around an industry trend for which you can solve a problem or need.
-To do this effectively you’ll need to shed light on areas your prospect hasn’t thought to look into or hasn’t had the time to fully investigate on their own.
+To do this effectively you’ll need to demonstrate thought leadership by shedding light on areas your prospect hasn’t thought to look into or hasn’t had the time to fully investigate on their own.
 Once the impending risk has been established, the idea of not taking action should be unacceptable.

 And you will have overcome the fear of change.